- U.S. Wars & Militarism

 July 14: The House of Representatives voted 344-81 on its version of the National Defense Authorization Act (NDAA) to provide almost $700 billion in Pentagon spending for FY 2018, a $60 billion increase.
 This bill only sets policies and spending targets—actual spending levels must be set by separate appropriations bills.

 July 19: The House Budget Committee voted on party lines (22-14) to recommend to the full House a budget resolution that would provide $697 billion in Pentagon spending.
-As of October 2, the full House has not yet acted on the proposed resolution.
 Even if the House and Senate agree on a budget resolution, actual spending levels must be set by separate appropriations bills.

 July 28: The House of Representatives voted 235-192 on a version of appropriations legislation that would provide around $697 billion in total defense spending— a $60 billion increase from 2017 levels.